Here's how to start...

 Benthic macro-invertebrates (or “benthics” or “benthos”) are aquatic, spineless organisms that live on the bottom of water bodies.
 Since the late 1980’s they have been used as biological indicators for common aquatic pollutants as they spend part or the entirety of their lives in the water.
 The use of benthics as an indicator of water quality is now used throughout the world and has been widely used in Ontario since the early 2000’s.

 These community-based research projects are ideal for an undergraduate student as a full-term project and will include field work early in the fall.
 These projects can also be completed in the winter semester, which includes a lab component but no field work.
 Students are recommended to have OBBN certification or other previous field work experience.
+These projects are designed to be full year projects, starting in September and ending in April.

 #5029 Delineating the Velocity of Climate Change in the Haliburton Highlands for the Haliburton Highlands Land Trust